lmnop/lava/README.md

-# LMNOP Contracts

-### early-bird
-Contract to capture people's intent to participate in a future contract like a token sale.

-### lava
+# Lava Contract & Oracle

 Contract to register a SIM and manager your data usage.
 Data usage is paid for by having ether in the contract.

+Oracle to listen to lava contract events and interact with Twilio's wireless service.

 ## Requirements